rust-lang/book/second-edition/src/ch10-00-generics.md

 hold the largest value, which in this case is 100.

-If we needed to find the largest number in two different lists of numbers, we could duplicate the code in Listing 10-1 and have the same logic exist in two places in the program, as in Listing 10-2:
+If we needed to find the largest number in two different lists of numbers, we could duplicate the code in [Listing 10-1][Listing-10-1] and have the same logic exist in two places in the program, as in [Listing 10-2][Listing-10-2]:

 <span class="filename">Filename: src/main.rs</span>